ZaneBliss/Nutshell-personal/README.md

 You will be utilizing all of the skills and concepts that you've learned up to this point in the course.

 1. Functions
-1. Databases/API
+1. Databases
 1. Github
 1. Objects
 1. CSS/Flexbox
 1. Array methods
+1. Components
-1. Handling user events
+1. Handling user and custom events
-1. Factory functions
 1. Implementing CRUD operations
-1. Modular code with Webpack
 1. Relational data
+1. ERDs

 To start you off, here's an example of what the resources in your API should look like once it's populated with some data from your application.